AI Layoffs 2025 Hit 50,000 Jobs: What the Numbers Mean for Your Career in 2026

 AI readiness is still low.
 Only 16% of workers had high “AIQ” (AI readiness) in 2025.
 That number is expected to reach just 25% by 2026.
 The AI-powered workplace is coming slower than headlines suggest.

 Learning AI tools helps, but isn’t a guarantee.
-The workers most at risk aren’t necessarily those who don’t know AI — they’re those whose roles can be done cheaper elsewhere, regardless of automation.
+The workers most at risk aren’t necessarily those who don’t know AI.
+They’re the ones whose roles can be done cheaper elsewhere, regardless of automation.

 The Industries Most Affected